xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ##### Change coarsening procedure by setting the aggregation threshold parameter

 In practice, you will likely encounter matrices arising from partial differential equation with material coefficient variation, mesh stretching, or some other directional variability.
-In these cases, it''s often beneficial to ignore weak connections between unknowns.
+In these cases, it's often beneficial to ignore weak connections between unknowns.
 <!--
 JHU: This won''t render properly
 A technical